 Dental Implants vs. Bridges Charlotte NC

 Several concerns about infection are raised by extracted or missing teeth, but the good thing is that they can be easily addressed by proper replacement.
 The past few decades have produced great innovations for teeth replacements, such as dental bridges and implants.
 Here at Greater Charlotte Oral and Facial Surgery, we offer both dental implants and dental bridges.
 However, to know which treatment option is right for you, it is important to consider some factors first, such as whether you lost your teeth recently or years ago.

 The Benefits of Dental Bridges and Implants

 Before, a dental bridge was the only option that patients have.
 It does replace the missing tooth, but the adjacent teeth also have to be prepared.
 Most of the enamel of the neighboring teeth are removed to create the bridge.
-However, in the case of dental implants, only the individual tooth is replaced.
+However, in the case of a dental implant procedure, only the individual tooth is replaced.
 This results in a tooth replacement that is more permanent and durable.
 Dental implants are preferred by many patients now.
 A dental bridge may still be the most suitable option for you if the adjacent teeth are likely to need caps or crowns someday and if they have large fillings.
 If your teeth have already been long gone, the bone and gum would have receded by now.
 If you would choose to get implants, other procedures would still have to be performed before the placement.
 It is best that you consult with us so that we can let you know more about the pros and cons of dental bridges and implants.